vtex/shoreline/styleguides/admin/documentation/feedback/toast.md

 # Toast

-The toast is a variation of an alert that provides immediate feedback over actions that just happened, and were caused by the user.
-It displays a message that goes away after a set period of time.
+A toast is a variation of an alert that provides immediate feedback over actions that just happened and were caused by the user.

 ## Import